sandromello/go-getting-started/README.md

 # go-getting-started

-A barebones Go app, which can easily be deployed to Koli.
+A barebones Go app, which can easily be deployed to Koli!.

 ## Running Locally